 Just over 60 km from Reykjavik is located one of the most popular Icelandic volcanoes – Kerið.
 The crater is 270 m wide and more than 55 m deep.
 There is a lake in the bottom of the crater which is a little bit of magic.
 The lake itself is quite shallow, depending on the day its depth varies from 7 to meters.
 The crater is made of a characteristic red volcanic rock.
 Caldera was created about 65,000 years ago and certainly it´s years of activity have passed a long time ago.

 If climbing over the top of volcanic crater is not enough for you, why not to see the results of eruption from below the ground?
-We can take you on a journey towards the Center of the Earth in the Vatnshellir Lava cave as part of our 2 day Snæfellsnes tour.
-This cave was created by volcanic eruption 7.000 ago, while lava river began to cool down on the surface.
-The adventure begins with a spiral staircase leading 35 meters down.
-Once at the bottom you can see colorful lava formations up close.
+We can take you on a journey towards the Center of the Earth in the Vidgelmir Lava Cave – one of the biggest known lava caves in Iceland.
+This cave was created by volcanic eruption 1100 ago, while lava river began to cool down on the surface.
+The adventure begins with a staircase leading down.
+Once at the bottom you can see colorful lava and ice formations up close.
 This is one of the best accessible lava caves on Iceland and getting there does not require special skills.

 Eyjafjallajökull volcano, mentioned in the beginning of this text, is hidden beneath the glacier of the same name.
 Recently this is the most famous Icelandic volcano.
 Not only for its 2010 eruption, but also because of it´s quite a difficult name to pronounce.
 People from abroad find it hard to say Eyjafjallajökull, what most of us witnessed watching foreign news.
 It has became so famous that gift stores all around Reykjavík are selling t-shirts and mugs with some phonetical instructions.